fragaLY/blog/micronaut-reactive_vs_micronaut-reactive-native/MICRONAUT-REACTIVE_VS_MICRONAUT-REACTIVE-NATIVE.md

 - Doesn't support the newest MAJOR Gradle releases;
 -

 What to bring into production is up to you.
+But it's not for me.
+Too much effort to solve the problems that should be done out of the box nowadays.

 ------------------------------------------------------------------------------------------------------------------------